 Regular website maintenance is crucial for ensuring security, functionality, and compliance.
 Basic security measures, such as SSL certificates, are often included in hosting packages, but more robust security is necessary for ecommerce sites handling sensitive data.
 The yearly fee for an SSL Certificate is around £50.

-Ongoing maintenance for a small business website typically ranges from £25 to £100 per month, while mid-range websites can expect costs from £100 to £500 per month.
+Ongoing maintenance for a small business website typically ranges from £25 to £100 per month, while mid-range websites typically range from £100 to £500 per month.
 These costs cover essential services such as:

 • Platform updates